skyrim-multiplayer/skymp/skyrim-platform/tools/plugin-example/README.md

 > Unlike traditional Skyrim mods, you do not need to put your Skyrim Platform plugins into your MO2 or Vortex mods folder _unless_ your mod includes game assets, e.g. textures and meshes
 >
-> Unless you know what you're doing, it is recommended that you _not_ put your plugin folder anywhere inside of a MO2 mod folder or inside of your Skyrim folder.
+> It is recommended that you _not_ put your plugin folder anywhere inside of a MO2 mod folder or inside of your Skyrim folder.

 ## Open Example Plugin